Knowledge base

 … on Edge / Internet Explorer

-This guide explains how to relaunch the transfer of a domain name to Infomaniak in case of failure.
+This guide explains how to restart the domain transfer to Infomaniak in case of failure.

 Manually restart a domain transfer

-When the transfer of a domain name fails, you receive an email with the possible reason for the problem.
+When a domain name transfer fails, you receive an email with the possible reason for the issue.

-The message also contains a link to restart the transfer request without paying the costs of the transfer again.
+The message also contains a link to restart the transfer request without having to pay the transfer fees again.

-- Follow carefully the instructions displayed on a red background at the top of the page.
+- Follow the instructions displayed in red at the top of the page.

-This guide explains how to set up an area delegation for a sub-domain.
+This guide explains how to set up a zone delegation for a subdomain.

 Prerequisites

-- Possession one domain name with Infomaniak or at least a DNS area.
+- Have a domain name with Infomaniak or at least a DNS zone.

 - Understand:

-- on operation of a field and of a DNS area before changing the latter.
+- the operation of a domain and a DNS zone before modifying the latter.

-- that the DNS area here is valid and used that if server names are those of Infomaniak.
+- that the DNS zone shown here is only valid and used if the nameserver are those of Infomaniak.

-- that any DNS addition/amendment may take up to 48 hours to spread.
+- that any DNS addition or modification can take up to 48 hours to propagate.

 Setting up a zone delegation